pasqal-io/emulators/docs/emu_mps/advanced/resource_estimation.md

 ### Contribution from temporary tensors

 Finally, to compute the above Krylov vectors, the effective two-site Hamiltonian has to be applied to the previous Krylov vector to obtain the next one.
 The resulting tensor network contraction cannot be done in-place, so it has to store two intermediate results that get very large.
-Additionally, it has to store a reordered copy of one of the two bath tensors due to constraints on the matmul implementation in.
+Additionally, it has to store a reordered copy of one of the two bath tensors due to constraints on the matmul implementation in torch.
 The intermediate results take the most memory at the center qubit, where the bond dimension of the Hamiltonian becomes $h$.
 At this point,

 $$
 |\mathrm{intermediate}| = s\chi^2 (2hp^2+h) = h\chi^2(144)